ricard1997/twod-analysis-kit/docs/source/Membrane.rst

 The third class :code:`PackingDefects` identifies regions where the hydrophobic membrane core is exposed.
 The implementation in Python is built and optimized from a method implemented in PackMem.

-Below is a concise explanation and examples of the Cumulative2D, Voronoi2D, and PackingDefects workflows.
+Below are concise explanations and examples of the Cumulative2D, Voronoi2D, and PackingDefects workflows.
 For a detailed tutorial notebook visit https://github.com/pyF4all/2DanalysisTutorials/tree/main

 Cumulative2D
 ^^^^^^^^^^^^^^^^^^^^^^^^^^